 Socially inclusive river basin development

 In the last decade, Ethiopia has been experiencing rapid economic development.
 Despite the national electrical demand increasing by 70%, the country is striving for 100% electricity access by 2025 [68] through the exploitation of its exceptional renewable resource potential [69].
 The Ethiopian Electric Power Corporation has thus embarked on an ambitious dam building program intended to exploit its abundant water reserves [70] including the Grand Ethiopia Renaissance Dam on the Blue Nile, and Gibe III and Koysha dams on the Omo River.
-Hydropower dams produce a suite of benefits and risks that go beyond energy production, but the impacts associated to the alteration of the natural hydrologic conditions on natural ecosystems and local subsistence needs are often overlooked during the dam design, [71,72].
+Hydropower dams produce a suite of benefits and risks that go beyond energy production, but the impacts of hydropower production on natural ecosystems and local subsistence needs are often overlooked during the dam design, threatening the livelihoods of vulnerable communities [71,72].

 Perhaps surprisingly, given the level of past and planned hydropower activity in the Omo River basin, a consolidated assessment of hydropower dams exploring how to equitably distribute their benefits and costs in the basin does not exist.
 In 1996, the Ethiopian government presented the Master Plan [73] for developing the Omo Basin and exploiting its hydropower potential by constructing the Gibe cascade, which will also support the development of two large-scale irrigation districts covering about 180,000 ha [74].
 The potential negative impacts of these infrastructures on downstream riparian activities, including indigenous recession agriculture, ecosystem services in the Lower Omo, and fish yield in Lake Turkana (Kenya) were not considered [75].
 An environmental and social impact assessment for Gibe III that considers the transboundary impacts was approved only three years after construction had begun [76].
 Moreover, due to the lack of discharge data from Gibe III, it is unclear whether any of these mitigation measures have yet been adopted.
 These limitations in accounting for the dam impacts [77,78] made Gibe III the “most controversial dam in Africa” [79], and an unprecedented upsurge of national and international criticism erupted since the reservoir started to impound water in 2015 which gave voice to the downstream marginalized stakeholders.